JBQuant/JBQuant.github.io/Photography.md

 logo: "profpic.jpg"
 ---

 There's more to life than just a career!
-One of my favoirte hobbies is landscape photography.
+One of my favorite hobbies is landscape photography.
 I'm grateful I get to share with you some of the adventures I've been on and the images I've been able to capture.

 #### The Chocolate Hills in the Bohol province of the Philippines
 ![](/assets/Philippines2.jpg)